Simple and Reliable CPU/MEM Usage Monitoring Tool

 • This package does not include curl.

-• Run curl --version in Command Prompt.
+• Run curl --version in Command Prompt or terminal.

 • If curl is not available, use a Windows/Linux version that includes built-in curl.